-The Canadian Court System I. and Class Actions
+The Canadian CourtSystem and Class Actions

 Each Canadian province and territory has its own court system.
-Each province's and territory's courts of superior jurisdiction have inherent jurisdiction to hear cases on any subject except those that are specifically limited to another level of court by statute (e.g., small claims courts, which hear civil matters involving claims below a set monetary amount).
-As a result, virtually all civil claims, including class actions, may be brought in these provincial or territorial superior courts.
+Each province's and territory's superior courts have jurisdiction to hear cases on any subject except those that are specifically reserved to another level of court by statute (e.g., small claims courts, which hear civil matters involving claims below a set monetary amount).
+As a result, virtually all civil claims in Canada, including class actions, may be brought in these provincial or territorial superior courts.

 In addition, Canada has a parallel federal court system.
-The Federal Court of Canada has civil jurisdiction, limited to matters identified in specific federal statutes, including class actions against the federal government or a federal ministry or Crown agency.
-In the past, actions in Federal Court were generally limited to those in which the federal government or a federal ministry or Crown agency (such as Health Canada) was a party to the claim.
-More recently, class actions have been brought in the Federal Court against private parties, where the claims are based on the alleged breach of a federal statute, such as the Competition Act.
+The Federal Court of Canada has narrow civil jurisdiction, limited to matters identified in specific federal statutes, including class actions against the federal government, federal ministries, or Crown agencies.
+Except to the extent that the federal government or a federal ministry or Crown agency (such as Health Canada) is a party to the claim, class actions will generally be brought and heard by provincial or territorial superior courts.
+The Federal Court also shares concurrent jurisdiction with the provincial superior courts in the area of class actions initiated under Section 36(1) of the Competition Act RSC, 1985, c.
+C-34 with respect to certain offences in relation to competition stipulated in Part VI, and more particularly, alleged price-fixing conspiracy claims.